grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 To enable shuffle sharding for ingesters on the write path, configure the following flags (or their respective YAML configuration options) on the distributor, ingester, and ruler:

 - `-distributor.ingestion-tenant-shard-size=<size>`<br />
   `<size>`: Set the size to the number of ingesters each tenant series should be sharded to.
-If `<size>` is `0` or is greater than the number of available ingesters in the Grafana Mimir cluster, the tenant series are sharded across all ingesters.
+If `<size>` is `0` or is greater than the number of available ingesters in the Grafana Fire cluster, the tenant series are sharded across all ingesters.

 #### Ingesters read path